(Last Updated On: December 19, 2022)

 Step 9.
 Roll the Orange Ball in the Coconut Flakes

 Step 10.
-Put More Powdered Sugar into a Bowl
+Put Some Powdered Sugar into a Bowl

 Step 11.
 Put an Orange Ball into the Powdered Sugar

-Form another orange ball and put it in the powdered sugar.
+Form another 1-inch orange ball and put it in the powdered sugar.

 Step 12.
 Roll the Orange Ball in the Powdered Sugar

-After the orange balls are done, put them into the refrigerator in an airtight container.
+When the orange balls are done, put them in the refrigerator in an airtight container.
 They can be kept in the refrigerator for about 3 or 4 days if they last that long.

 Yes, you can freeze orange balls.
-Put the orange balls into a freezer-safe sealed container or zip lock bag.
+Be aware though that freezing may compromise taste and texture.
+If you do freeze them, put the orange balls into a freezer-safe sealed container or ziplock bag.
 Orange balls can be in the freezer for about 3 or 4 months.
-When you want some orange balls, take out however many you need, and let them sit on the countertop until thawed or partially thawed.
+When you want some orange balls, take out however many you need, and let them sit on the countertop at room temperature until thawed or partially thawed.
 Half frozen, half not orange balls are so delicious!

 📋 Final Thoughts